 What we care about most are outcomes – more children thriving at school, more and better jobs or more older people living longer and healthier lives.
 But we also promote new tools and methods that can bring ideas to life more successfully.

-Many of these illustrate how our geographical focus has shifted.
-We’re based in the UK and much of our work is done here.
-But we’ve also become a more global organisation with activity in dozens of countries where we try to both share our ideas and learn from others, working with everyone from the UN and European Commission to international charities and foundations, as well as setting up our own sister organisations in other countries, including Italy.
+We’re based in the UK and much of our work is done here, but we’ve also become a more global organisation with activity in dozens of countries where we try to both share our ideas and learn from others - working with everyone from the UN and European Commission to international charities and foundations, as well as setting up our own sister organisations in other countries, including Italy.

 Sometimes the sheer range of what we do can be bewildering.
-From fantastic events like Futurefest which brings thousands to hear from people like Brian Eno, Vivienne Westwood or Edward Snowden, and gives them a chance to interrogate, feel and even taste possible futures, to stunning data work and visualisations, and work to shine a light on great innovators, like our New Radicals series.
+(From events, to data visualisation and advocacy) From fantastic events like Futurefest which brings thousands to hear from people like Brian Eno, Vivienne Westwood or Edward Snowden, and gives them a chance to interrogate, feel and even taste possible futures, to stunning data work and visualisations, and work to shine a light on great innovators, like our New Radicals series.

 We’re hugely proud of the role we play.
 We don’t bang our own drum too much because one of the advantages of having an endowment is that we don’t need to shout too loud and anyway much of our role is to promote others’ ideas and let them take the credit.